sandhya12r/FoodieAppUi/README.md

 FrontEnd Installation:

 After successfully cloning the two repositories.
-Open the Appetite_FrontEnd with VS Code.
+Open the Foodies_FrontEnd with VS Code.
 Open the terminal in the VS Code using 'CTRL'+ ` .
 In the terminal install the dependencies using the following commands

 ```
 npm install next-auth